raccooncow/maya-assist-biped-rig/README.md

  - Hierarchy Organization: Create groups for joints, locators, controls, and geometry, and add all to master group for clean organization.

 ### Design Considerations
+The script was designed for quick rig setup for animation purposes.
+The emphasis is on automation, clean hierarchies, and easy extensibility.
+Users only need to place locators to define joint positions; the script handles the rest.
+For future implementation, I would include hand, finger, and facial rig automation.
+I may also consider adding a user interface for easier execution and parameter customization.
+With all that being said, this project was meant to demonstrate how Python scripting can simplify time-intensive tasks in Maya.